In Case of Emergency

-The HCCS Police Department supports the College's core mission of teaching and learning, and developing partnerships with our culturally diverse community, with our goal being to provide a safe and cordially environment conducive to teaching and learning.
-With this in mind we are committed to:
+The HCCS Police Department supports the College's core mission of teaching and learning, and developing partnerships with our culturally diverse community, with our goal being to provide a safe and cordial environment conducive to teaching and learning.

 - The prevention of crime and protection of life and property,